CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/commons/videobatchencoder_nvcodec.rst

    # See the License for the specific language governing permissions and
    # limitations under the License.

-.. _videobatchencoder_vpf:
+.. _videobatchencoder_pyvideocodec:

-Video Encoding using VPF
+Video Encoding using VpyNvVideoCodecPF
 ====================

-The video batch encoder is responsible for writing PyTorch tensors as an MP4 video.
-The actual encoding is done in batches using  NVIDIA's `Video Processing Framework <https://github.com/NVIDIA/VideoProcessingFramework>`_.
+The video batch encoder is responsible for writing tensors as an MP4 video.
+The actual encoding is done in batches using NVIDIA's pyNvVideoCodec.
 The video encoder is generic enough to be used across the sample applications.
-The code associated with this class can be found in the ``samples/common/python/vpf_utils.py`` file.
+The code associated with this class can be found in the ``samples/common/python/nvcodec_utils.py`` file.

 There are two classes responsible for the encoding work:

-1. ``VideoBatchEncoderVPF`` and
+1. ``VideoBatchEncoder`` and
-2. ``nvencoder``
+2. ``nvVideoEncoder``

 The first class acts as a wrapper on the second class which allows us to: